Po1ntz/KMCInteractions/README.md

 | Delay      | Duration in milliseconds to wait before applying the slowfall  |

 > [!IMPORTANT]
-> While testing this interaction was placed in parallel to the knockback interaction.
+> While testing this interaction was placed in parallel with the knockback interaction.
 If it's placed in another location it may have unintended side effects

 ### Knockback